 View of Grand Central Terminal from atop the glass walkways in the windows

 Grand Central Terminal still stands as one of New York City’s most beloved landmarks, but its history is also a glorious story of creation, decline, and rebirth — much like the story of New York City itself.
 Originally built by Cornelius Vanderbilt, Grand Central Terminal opened on February 2nd, 1913 atop a previous version, Grand Central Station (also built by Vanderbilt for his New York Central Railroad).
-The station replaced an even earlier building, Grand Central Depot, built in 1881.
+The station replaced an even earlier building, Grand Central Depot, which opened in 1871.

 From the very beginning, Grand Central Terminal was intended to benefit both public and private interests — an arrangement that continues to this day.
 An extensive rehabilitation project in the 1990s restored Grand Central Terminal to its original glory, while the addition of retail and restaurants have made it a popular destination for both tourist and residents alike.